 - Doubled up homelessness – living with family or friends on a temporary basis

-Homeless people experiencing any of the above categories of homelessness are known to disproportionately experience from addiction and mental health problems.
+Homeless people experiencing any of the above categories of homelessness are known to disproportionate experience from addiction and mental health problems.

 Addiction and homelessness

 Although we reject the claim that addiction is the cause of homelessness, it’s clear that addiction accompanies homelessness, and addiction often acts as a precursor to homelessness.
 It’s equally true to say that addiction is one of the main obstacles that prevent the homeless from turning their lives around.

 Mental health and homelessness